Settling Small Estates (KS)

 - The estate is not worth more than the family allowances due a surviving family

-- Or, the value of the estate is <$75,000, the estate is not subject to any family allowances, and no more than 6 months have passed since the death
+- Or, the value of the estate is <$75,000, and the estate is not subject to any family allowances

 In determining the value of the estate, you should value assets as of the date of death, and subtract any debts.
 Do not include any assets that would not normally go through probate, such as community property with right of survivorship, assets with named beneficiaries (e.g., 401Ks, life insurance policies), and other standard probate exclusions.